 Roughly bounded by Portland and Fillmore Streets, Central and 7th avenues, Phoenix, Arizona

-But no matter how long we’ve lived in Phoenix, every once in awhile something evokes childhood memories of “back east” and that place in Phoenix, for us, is the Roosevelt Historic District.
+But no matter how long you’ve lived in Phoenix, every once in awhile something evokes childhood memories of “back east” and that place in Phoenix, just might be the Roosevelt Historic District.
 Homes have wide shady porches to read a book on during summer break, attics “like grandma’s” to explore, and dining rooms with pocket doors that can be so useful when playing hide and seek.

 Roosevelt is one of Phoenix’s original neighborhoods, with large homes built for the elite, dating back to the turn of the century.
 (If you are actually from “back east” and grew up in a house that is 200 years old, you may be rolling your eyes at that last statement.
 But Phoenix is a young city; city limits didn’t even encompass Roosevelt until 1893 and Arizona wasn’t even a state until 1912!
 In the scheme of Phoenix, Roosevelt is old.
 Trust us.)

 Bungalows are the norm in the Roosevelt Historic District and “fixer uppers” are few and far between.
 These Bungalows don’t have “an average size” that means anything since they were never cookie-cutter homes, but they range from 1800 to more than 3000 square feet, usually with at least 4 bedrooms and multiple baths.
 Historically a residential neighborhood, today some of the largest homes—especially along Roosevelt Street and 3rd Avenue—serve as offices for lawyers and other professionals because of their proximity to government offices a few blocks to the south.
 And that’s only fitting since doctors, lawyers and businessmen were the original residents in Roosevelt.